-Which snippet best represents the argument's gist?
+Which snippet best represents the gist of the argument?

 #1.
 Climate Change is causing the Earth to warm up measurably, and there are already signs of disaster...
 I argue that this is happening because there are scientific facts to prove it...